Effects of Hurricane Hazel in Canada: Impact

-No natural disaster since has led to such a high death toll—81 people—in Canada.
+No natural disaster since has led to such a high death toll, 81 people, in Canada.
 In addition, over 4,000 families were left homeless.
 The Department of Public Safety and Emergency Preparedness Canada estimates the total cost of Hurricane Hazel for Canada, taking into account long-term effects such as economic disruption, the cost of lost property, and recovery costs, as being C$137,552,400 (2022: $1,425,646,253.71).

 Infrastructure

 With river and stream levels rising, Toronto's infrastructure took a heavy hit.
-Not built to withstand serious flooding, as it is in a climate area that does not see exceptionally prolonged or heavy rainfall, over 50 bridges, many part of important highways, were heavily damaged or put out of commission, when high water itself washed them out or debris in the water smashed them.
+Not built to withstand serious flooding, as it is in a climate area that does not see exceptionally prolonged or heavy rainfall, over 50 bridges, many part of important highways, were heavily damaged or put out of commission after high water itself washed them out or debris in the water smashed them.
 Numerous roads and railways were also washed out.

 Highway 400 was arguably the most-affected road.
 The highway passes directly through Holland Marsh north of Toronto, where it was under as much as 3 m of water in some places when as much 6.1 m of water backed up from Lake Simcoe.
 At the Cookstown Cloverleaf, the road was washed out in both directions, which left 350 people stranded at a service station.
-Finally, between Cookston and Barrie, three culverts carrying the roads were destroyed.
+Finally, between Cookstown and Barrie, three culverts carrying the roads were destroyed.
 Many other highways were affected by bridge and other structural damages, which included Highways 2, 5, 7, 11, 26, 27, and 49.
-There were a few fatalities due to car crashes; for instance, one person died when his car plunged into a cave-in on Highway 7.
-Communities affected by bridge washouts included Scarborough (10 entire bridges, and six bridge approaches), Markham (11 in their entirety and three approaches), and North York (seven in their entirety).
+There were a few fatalities from car crashes; for instance, one person died when his car plunged into a cave-in on Highway 7.
+Communities affected by bridge washouts included Scarborough (10 entire bridges and six bridge approaches), Markham (11 in their entirety and three approaches), and North York (seven in their entirety).
 The damage to roads and bridges caused long-term economic and transportation problems.
 With Hazel arriving relatively close to winter, only temporary fixes could be made, which did not withstand the spring thaw.

 Railways were also affected by the rising waters.
 Passenger trains were disrupted, and there were two fatalities when a train hit a washout near Southampton.